Resource type: Event

 About UNESCO: UNESCO is the United Nations Educational, Scientific and Cultural Organisation.
 Its aim is to build peace, eradicate poverty and drive sustainable development through international cooperation in the key areas of Education, Science and Culture.

-- The Foyles Young Poets of the Year Award 2023 is now open for entries.
-Young people aged 11-17 can submit their poems on any theme until Monday 31st July.
+- The Foyles Young Poets of the Year Award 2024 opens for entries in March.
+Young people aged 11-17 can submit their poems on any theme until the end of July.

 - Sign your primary pupils up for the CLiPPA Shadowing Scheme in May to explore and perform the work of poets shortlisted for the annual Centre for Literacy in Primary Poetry Award.

-- Sign up for CLPE’s one day course on 23rd May exploring how poetry can be used across the curriculum to raise engagement and attainment in reading and writing with award-winning poet and Waterstones Children’s Laureate Joseph Coelho.
+- Sign up for CLPE’s one day course on 22nd May 2024 exploring how poetry can be used across the curriculum to raise engagement and attainment in reading and writing with award-winning poet Kate Wakeling.

-- Interested in running a poetry workshop?
+- Interested in running an in-school workshop with a poet?
 The Poetry Society offers a service matching poets with schools.

 - Authors Live On Demand has a bank of free recorded events featuring poets performing and talking about their work.
 See the selection here.